NicolasRR/OptML/README.md

 ## Files
 ### Python Scripts
+Here is the list of our python scripts, they are meants to be run from the terminal: `python script.py --flags` or `python3 script.py --flags`
 - `nn_train.py`: implements non distributed training
 - `dnn_sync_train.py`: simulates distributed synchronous SGD on CPU
 - `dnn_async_train.py`: simulates distributed asynchronous SGD on CPU